 There are around 2 000 species in the world, 70 have been recorded in Britain.
 The larvae range in length from 1 - 48 mm.

 The beetle on the left is a typical water beetle belonging to the Hydrophilidae family.
 It has the long palps and short antennae typical in this family.
-Not all the beetles in this family are aquatic - there are a few terrestrial species.
+Not all the beetles in this family are aquatic - there are a few terrestrial species, although these tend to be found in damp, marshy places.
 The aquatic adults are easily recognised in water as their under-surface appears silver, though they are usually black.
 This is caused by the air supply held in position by hairs.

 Some of the species are wholly carnivorous, some vegetarian, and others omnivorous.